letzfets/REST_API_with_FastAPI/README.md

 ## Cloud logging

-Using [logtail](https://betterstack.com/logs) to send logs to a cloud logging service
+Using [logtail](https://betterstack.com/logs) to send logs to a cloud logging service.

+But use logtail only for production, not for development, for avoiding mixing up logs from different environments and cluttering production logs with development logs.